Regulated/Registered Research Institution Use

 RISE Program

 RISE Program, supported by the Rhodes Trust and Schmidt Futures.
 The program offers benefits including scholarships, mentorship, access to career development opportunities, funding, and more as Global Winners work toward solving humanity’s most pressing problems.
 Rise is open to students who will be 15 to 17 years old by July 1, 2024.
-Students can learn more about the program and apply here.
+Students can learn more about the program here.
 The application closes on January 17, 2024.

 BioGENEius Challenge